Konstantin8105/Contribution_Guide_RU/README.md

 ## More information

-In addition to the information here, the Go community maintains a <a href="https://golang.org/wiki/CodeReview">CodeReview</a> wiki page.
+In addition to the information here, the Go community maintains a [CodeReview](https://golang.org/wiki/CodeReview) wiki page.
 Feel free to contribute to this page as you learn the review process.